 How do I order?

 Visit our online shop to browse the range of turkeys that we do, once you have made your choice select and add to bag then go to checkout and complete the order.
 All details need to be filled in for the order to be processed, your details are entirely safe.
-The payment is processed by Sage Pay and you will receive 2 emails almost immediately upon placing your order, one from Lydiard Turkeys which is confirmation of your order which has details of what you have ordered, how much you have paid and details about collection .
-You will also receive an email from Sagepay and this is regarding your payment.
+The payment is processed by Sage Pay and you will receive an email almost immediately upon placing your order from us (Lydiard Turkeys) which is confirmation of your order which has details of what you have ordered, how much you have paid and details about collection.
+If you have received this we have received your order fully paid.